Sajedehra/Large_team_openalex_coordination/notes.md

 If a papers is using specific tool (e.g., FMRI or intensive studies like gemone studies) or specific population, it will be classified as financial + logistic.

 all multi-centers have logistic component and count as financial if they have big sample sizes.
 All longitudinal, cohorts, and eligible RCTs (with multiple time-point data collection) also have a temporal component. if RCT also involves delivering a treatment or therapy they are epistemic as well. the remaining RCTS are coded as logistic.

+Dec 12:

+Today I realised one of the abstracts was wrong: https://openalex.org/W2991079055